preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 For more information on how to use the Media Picker, see: :doc:`Media Picker </general-assets/media-picker/index>`

+**Note!** When you upload a background image, the canvas size adjusts automatically.

 Adding clickable areas to a drawing
 -------------------------------------
 If you have uploaded a drawing you can place clickable areas on that drawing, to go to process steps and more.